darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

 // my comment: on the position of semicolons. when you want to append  an additional statement on the next line the semicolon is the first character on the new lone. when you want to append a new statement on the same line already containing a statement then the semicolon precedes the newly appended statement.

-And there we are, little b and little w represent the number of black pebbles currently in the urn and the number of white pebbles currently in the urn.
 The first line of this little program represents the initialization, the initial filling of the urn, now remember our move, our move required at least 2 pebbles in the urn, you took them out, and looked at the colors.
 Now they could have different color, there could be a white one and a black one, when is that a possible outcome?
 Well then initially there was at least a white and a black one in the urn, so the condition under which we could pick up a mixed set, a white one and a black one, is that w is at least 1 and b is at least 1.
 Well that is the guard of the first alternative, you see, little w at least 1 and little b at least 1, arrow, there I have sketched as a reminder between braces the rule of the game, and that says that when you take out a white one and a black one, a white one is returned.
 And then the assignment statement b becomes b minus 1, we see the net effect of that move, the number of black pebbles is decreased by 1, the number of white pebbles is unchanged.

 [Video Bookmark](https://youtu.be/OeiSWZs3GfI?t=18m51s)